1 | Common garter snake |

 Range: western USA, southern Canada.

-The second most sprawling garter snake after the common one, occupying 14 states, just reaching far western Oklahoma and Nebraska.
-Terrestrial garter snakes are extremely flexible and can inhabit grassy fields, forests, streams and rocky shrubland.
 Their diet is the most varied out of any garter snake, shifting effortlessly within one location.
-In one river, the local Thamnophis elegans ate 56.2% crayfish, with a side helping of voles, while in Saint Lucia Preserve in Monterey County, California, mammals made up 82% of their diet.
+In one river, the local terrestrial garter snakes ate 56.2% crayfish, with a side helping of voles, while in the Saint Lucia Preserve of Monterey County, California, mammals made up 82% of their diet.
 Yet another dataset found that fish made up 38%, frogs and toads 23%, and mammals just 2%.
-Either way, the terrestrial garter snake is much more likely to eat mammals than other Thamnophis snakes.
+Either way, the terrestrial garter snake is much more likely to eat mammals than other Thamnophis members.
 The common garter snakes in Saint Lucia Preserve ate no mammals at all.

 Thamnophis elegans is the most likely garter snake to constrict its prey, and their venom also seems particularly severe.
 They’re don’t come close to an Egyptian cobra, but one prolonged bite resulted in swelling, pain and local haemorrhaging.